greg4fun/katacoda-scenarios-1/BFest/step2.md

 ### Inspect Formatting

-Docker supports formatting of output on the GO template formate.
+Docker supports formatting of output on the GO template format.

 Let's grab the container's IPAddress, we'll need that for the next section.